IEP school tips for Missouri parents

 Some parents take family members, some parents take case managers from other agencies.
 Taking someone is better than taking nobody.

 However, who you take with you makes a difference.
 In my experience, parents who took case managers from other agencies (systems) experienced the status quo from school district personnel.
 Parent’s don’t have to take a “fake” advocate.
 After all, most case managers knowledge and experience with school districts is similar to how parents are treated regardless, and the school may routinely bamboozle them.
 You and your case manager walk away from the IEP meeting assuming the meeting was productive which may not be reality.
 School systems are very different from other public assistance/mental health systems.
+Also, parents in Missouri may now audio record IEP meetings.

 The public education system in many states is often filled with internal politics, hidden agendas, clicks and demagoguery.
 Although Congress expects parents to pursue “individualizing” a program for our child, it may become one individual taking on an institution.
 There are alternatives, allowed by Congress, to multiple school meetings.